Muggry/DiscordBot/CONTRIBUTING.md

-Please do not work on the main, since that is the deploying branch.

-You can add whatever you want, but make sure they are slash commands.
+If you're planning to contribute, please work on the "working" branch, not the main branch.
+The main branch is for deploying the bot.